ISLEcode/make-bootstrap/README.md

 Here is a _good old_ `Makefile` to download, configure and build [Bootstrap](https://getbootstrap.com).
 For us the old-timers who have a hard time reinventing the wheel with the _gulps_ and _grunts_ of the Javascript world :smile:

+*Note*: To be honest, Bootstrap doesn't make use of the aforementioned tools; and their is a use case for `npm`.
+Nonetheless, our preference goes for _make(1)_.

 Getting your distribution ready is as simple as:

 ``` {.sh}